 In 1978, I enlisted in the army, serving as a helicopter pilot.
 During my military career, I was stationed at various bases around the world.
 I painted as a way to record my personal experiences.

-Carlton’s work today reflects the images and people I encountered in his travels over the years.
+My work today reflects the images and people I have encountered in my travels over the years.
 I am inspired by the work of Winslow Homer and George Bellows.